pkpare/Parekh_lab_website/News/index.md

 %}

 {% capture text %}
-March 2025 - The lab receives funding through an R00 award from the National Institute of Mental Health (NIMH)<br>
+March 2025 - The lab receives funding through an R00 award from the National Institute of Mental Health (NIMH). <a href="https://research.utdallas.edu/blog/dr-puja-parekh-awarded-over-740000-from-nih">Read more here</a>.<br>